Contrasting Delhaize Group (DEG) and Krispy Kreme Doughnuts (KKD)

 |N/A

-This table compares Krispy Kreme Doughnuts and Delhaize Group’s revenue, earnings per share (EPS) and valuation.
+This table compares Krispy Kreme Doughnuts and Delhaize Group’s revenue, earnings per share and valuation.

 |